 As an investment company with no employees or customers and which does not provide goods or services in the normal course of business, the Company considers that it does not fall within the scope of the Modern Slavery Act 2015 and it is not, therefore, obliged to make a human trafficking statement.
-The Company's own supply chain which consists predominantly of professional advisers and service providers in the financial services industry, is considered to be low risk in relation to this matter.
+However, as a matter of good corporate governance and to reflect the Group's commitment to high business standards throughout its supply chains, the Company has chosen to publish a Modern Slavery and Human Trafficking Statement, the full detail of which is available on request.
+The Company's own supply chain, which consists predominantly of professional advisers and service providers in the financial services industry, is considered to be low risk in relation to this matter but this is regularly considered by the Management Engagement Committee as part of their review of significant service providers.
+The Group takes a zero-tolerance approach to modern slavery and human trafficking and expects all those it deals with to demonstrate the same attitude.